Harry-Yates/portfolio-harryyates/README.md

 ### :interrobang: Future Improvements:

 -   Navbar
-    -   Needs tightening up and smooth animations.
+    -   Needs tightening up with smooth animations.
+    -   Will work on hamburger spans, and add in an animation

 ### :computer: Tech used in this project: